 - Television screen flickering; volume or screen brightness/contrast changing by itself

 - Remote control appliances (such as TVs, fireplaces, security gates, etc.) turning on or off by themselves

 - Unexplained reduction in computer processing speed

 - Computer lock-up

 - Component failures

 - Overloaded wiring

 Recognize a few of these clues?
 Here’s the good news—we employ a group of technicians who solve power quality problems every day.
 Our experts will help you uncover the root of the issue.
-Contact Customer Service and let us know that you may be having power quality issues.
+Contact Customer Care and let us know that you may be having power quality issues.
 After a preliminary assessment, a technician will visit your home, business or construction site and make recommendations for:

 - Facility planning

 - Power factor correction